Presentations

 An integral piece of Central Florida Earth Day are three unique presentations, workshops, panels, and activities in the Presentations Tent.
 Come hear from an inspiring group of leaders and visionaries assembled to speak from diverse perspectives on a wide-range of issues facing our community, state, nation, and world.

 11:00 a.m.
-Impacts of Animal Production on Water and Climate
+Impacts of Constitutional and Charter Amendments

-Chuck O'Neal is a founding member of the Florida Rights of Nature Network and President of the environmental organization Speak Up Wekiva, Inc. Chuck wrote an early draft of the Florida Springs and Aquifer Protection Act.
+Chuck O'Neal is chairman of NoTo2.org and President of the environmental organization Speak Up Wekiva, Inc. Chuck wrote an early draft of the Florida Springs and Aquifer Protection Act.
 He served as Chairman of the Natural Resources Committee and as First Vice President of the League of Women Voters of Florida.
 Chuck brought legal action to stop the ill-conceived hunting of the Florida Black Bear and has fought to protect Florida's springs and aquifers from all sources of pollution.

-Chuck O'Neal is a founding member of the Florida Rights of Nature Network and President of the environmental organization Speak Up Wekiva, Inc. Chuck wrote an early draft of the Florida Springs and Aquifer Protection Act.
+Chuck O'Neal is chairman of NoTo2.org and President of the environmental organization Speak Up Wekiva, Inc. Chuck wrote an early draft of the Florida Springs and Aquifer Protection Act.
 He served as Chairman of the Natural Resources Committee and as First Vice President of the League of Women Voters of Florida.
 Chuck brought legal action to stop the ill-conceived hunting of the Florida Black Bear and has fought to protect Florida's springs and aquifers from all sources of pollution.

 1:00 p.m.: How to Advocate for the Environment